budak7273/ArmorModules/README.md

 - Why do I crash on launch?
     - You need to install the [PowerSuit mod by Nog]((https://ficsit.app/mod/7J2LyFzTakqPQ5)) to use this mod.
 The launcher should have downloaded it for you automatically.
 - None of the milestones are appearing in the H.U.B. !
-    - The milestones will not appear until you have unlocked at least one of the PowerSuit mod's equipment milestones which unlock the suit item.
+    - The milestones will not appear until you have unlocked at least one of the PowerSuit mod's equipment milestones which unlock the suit item, or this mod's Biofuel Power Suit.
+- Why does the green bar in my suit keep running out and my suit turning off?
+    - The green bar is your suit's power bar - you're running out of power.
+Consider adding modules that increase Capacity and Power generation, or removing some modules.
 - Module _____ isn't working!
     - This mod can be broken by updates to the main PowerSuit mod, and I often miss things in my testing.
 Please check the [Github issues](https://github.com/budak7273/ArmorModules/issues/) to see if it has already been reported.
 If not, send a message in the `#help-using-mods` channel of the modding Discord mentioning me (Robb#6731) to let me know, or [post an issue on Github](https://github.com/budak7273/ArmorModules/issues/new/choose).
-- Why is the flight hover flight and not like the vanilla jetpack?
-    - This is how flight is implemented in the PowerSuit mod.
-I don't have control over this for now.
-Try using some of the air mobility modules to adjust the movement speed to your liking.
-More info on this [here](https://forums.ficsit.app/t/concerning-powersuit-jetpack/906).
 - Why can I craft the Dirty Reactor Module before I have access to nuclear processing and the Hazmat Suit?
     - This is an intended feature.
 Perhaps there's another way to protect yourself from the radiation damage you take crafting the module?
 - I still hear the radiation damage noise when I have full radiation resistance (ex.
 Integrated Hazmat Module)